Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Regulation and Authorisation

-Co-operative Bank is a full UK clearing bank, regulated by the FCA and the Prudential Regulation Authority (PRA).
+Your deposits sit with a full UK clearing bank: Co-operative Bank is regulated by the FCA and the Prudential Regulation Authority (PRA).
 We verified its regulatory status from the FCA Financial Services Register in April 2026.

-That places Co-op in the same regulatory class as Barclays, NatWest, and Starling — not the e-money institution class occupied by Tide and Revolut.
+Your deposits are covered by a full banking licence, the same regulatory class as Barclays, NatWest, and Starling, not the e-money institution class occupied by Tide and ANNA.

 FSCS Protection or Safeguarding